nicholas-ko-zy/nicholas-ko-zy.github.io/about.md

 ---
 # About Nicholas Ko

-I am a data science major at [Yale-NUS College](https://www.yale-nus.edu.sg/about/key-facts/), a liberal arts college set up by Yale University and the National University of Singapore.
+I am a mathematical, computational and statistical sciences major at [Yale-NUS College](https://www.yale-nus.edu.sg/about/key-facts/), a liberal arts college set up by Yale University and the National University of Singapore.
 I am skilled in Python, R and passionate about using data to solve meaningful problems across disciplines.

 When someone ask me what data science is, I have often found an explanation using [Drew Conway's venn diagram](http://drewconway.com/zia/2013/3/26/the-data-science-venn-diagram) to be useful.